-I’ve been making homemade treats lately for the pups in our family and I have yet to find any they have refused, turned up their wet noses and demanded they be sent back to the kitchen.
-With the 4th of July holiday approaching, I wanted to make some red, white and blue dog treats so they could celebrate the festive summer holiday too!
+I’ve been making diy frozen dog treats this summer for the pups and I have yet to find any they have refused, turned up their wet noses and demanded they be sent back to the kitchen.
+With the 4th of July holiday approaching, I wanted to make some red, white and blue frozen dog treats so they could celebrate the festive summer holiday too!

 After searching for some dog-friendly foods in the appropriate red, white, and blue colors, I collected the ingredients including berries and non-fat plain Greek yogurt.
 Besides being tasty, these items also have added health benefits for the pups!
 Strawberries and blueberries offer antioxidants and fiber while strawberries also are packed with vitamin C. Greek yogurt has concentrated probiotics which are the good bacteria that can aid in helping recurring ear and skin problems caused by yeast infections.
 Yogurt is not however good for pets who are lactose intolerant.
 But if your dog is ok with a little dairy, then they will probably love these patriotic frozen treats!

 How to make red, white, and blue frozen dog treats

 - 5-7 large strawberries, washed and stems removed